 For the full explanation of why you can read the other article, but amps is the speed at which the current is being applied to the battery.

-To prevent heat and to overcharge it is better to apply the charge slower with AGM batteries.
+To prevent heat and overcharge it is better to apply the charge slower with AGM batteries.
 This has to do with how they are made.

 In the other article, we also cover if it is necessary to use an AGM charger or if a standard battery charger will work with AGM batteries.

-AGM batteries don’t need to be charged as much as other batteries, but they do still need to be charged.
+AGM batteries don't need to be charged as much as other batteries, but they do still need to be charged.
 You should test them, and once they start getting down to 10,5 volts or so, you should load them.
+Find charge in this article to load them.

 AGM batteries do still need to be charged like other batteries, but they hold their charge better so don't need to be charged as often.
 When loading an AGM battery, it is important to remember to use a charger with lower amps.